haberdashPI/vscode-master-key/notes.md

 ## More visual doc improvements

-- maybe some tests for selecting bindings?
-- maybe some tests for selecting extensions?

 release 0.2.5

 - IMPROVEMENT: put some examples of cool features from `Larkin` in the README